 A pelican takes to the air near Lake Naivasha

 2. White rhino, Lake Nakuru

 North of Lake Naivasha lies Lake Nakuru National Park, which is named after its centrepiece, the beautiful Lake Nakuru.
 The park was once famed for the millions of flamingo that used to arrive and feed on the plentiful algae, but unfortunately both of these have declined.
 Now the park has become renowned for its growing population of rhino and its rare Rothschild giraffe.
 Pictured here are two white rhino feeding on the shores of the lake, which has a great mountainous backdrop.
 Having travelled out of peak season I sat and watched these two with no one else in sight.

 White Rhino, Lake Nakuru, Kenya

 3. Three lions, Masai Mara

 My last game drive of the trip was the most exhilarating.
-With only a few hours before I had to pack and come home, I was keen to head out as soon as light allowed.
+With only a few hours before I had to pack and come home, I was keen to head out into the Masai Mara as soon as light allowed.
 After an hour in the jeep we came across a large resident male lion that had been disturbed and was moving quickly through the bush.
 We decided to follow him as he darted between the trees, trying to keep a close eye on where he was heading.
 Suddenly we came across a huge number of hyena, jackal and – to our surprise – a group of eight nomadic male lion.
 This photo shows the moment just after a second resident lion arrived on the scene, when a huge fight broke out about a metre from our open jeep.